rose-pine/dark-reader/readme.md

 ## Usage

-Static (reccomended): switch mode to static, click on the pencil button, and paste in the contents of `static.css`
+* Static (reccomended): switch mode to static, click on the pencil button, and paste in the contents of `<your variant of choice>.static.css`

-Dynamic: Just import the json into Dark Reader with Settings > Manage Settings > Import
+* Dynamic: Just import the json into Dark Reader with Settings > Manage Settings > Import

 ## Gallery